-Hence, we obtain the AFD-type approximation in $H^2(T_\Gamma)$ if $\Gamma$ is one of the following cases: a regular cone in $\mathbb R^2$; a polygonal cone in $\mathbb R^n$; a circular cone in $\mathbb R^n.$\\ (2) Since $|F|^p$ is still subharmonic for $0<p\leq 1$ and the technique used in Theorem \ref{g-cone} still works, (\ref{g-cone-fact2}) holds for $0<p<\infty$.
-Note that Theorem \ref{g-cone} plays an essential role in studying the AFD-type approximation.
-Moreover, Theorem \ref{g-cone} indeed is analogous to the following known result in the Hardy spaces on the unit ball $H^p(\mathbb B_n), 1<p<\infty$ (cf. \cite[page 123]{Z1}),
+Hence, we obtain POAFD in $H^2(T_\Gamma)$ if $\Gamma$ is one of the following cases: a regular cone in $\mathbb R^2$; a polygonal cone in $\mathbb R^n$; a circular cone in $\mathbb R^n.$\\ (2) Since $|F|^p$ is still subharmonic for $0<p\leq 1,$ the technique used in proving (\ref{suff-cond-third-case}) in Theorem \ref{g-cone} still works.
+Thus (\ref{suff-cond-third-case}) holds for $0<p<\infty$.
+Note that Theorem \ref{g-cone} plays an essential role in studying POAFD.
+Moreover, Theorem \ref{g-cone} indeed is analogous to the known result in the Hardy spaces on the unit ball $H^p(\mathbb B_n), 1<p<\infty$ (cf. \cite[page 123]{Z1}),

 where $K_{\mathbb B_n}(w,\overline z)=\frac{1}{(1-\sum_{k=1}^n w_k\overline {z_k})^n}$ is the Cauchy-Szeg\"o kernel for $H^2(\mathbb B_n).$ \end{remark}